Computer Conservation Society

 Science Museum, London

-Further details at the museum’s webpages on computing
+Further details at the museum´s webpages on computing

-MOSI - Museum of Science and Industry, Manchester
+SIM - Science and Industry Museum, Manchester

-CCS’s other founding partner museum is MOSI, a museum dedicated to technology with a Manchester connection.
+CCS’s other founding partner museum is SIM, a museum dedicated to technology with a Manchester connection.
 Manchester University’s seminal contribution to computing and the presence of Fujitsu and its predecessor companies such as ICL and Ferranti in Manchester is well represented in the collection.
-The undoubted star is the replica of the “Manchester Baby” computer – more properly the “Small Scale Experimental Machine”, the world’s first all-electronic stored program computer first run in 1948.
-But further exhibits such as the Hartree Differential Analyser and other computing equipment can also be seen.
+The undoubted star is the replica of the ´Manchester Baby´ computer - more properly the ‘Small Scale Experimental Machine’, the world´s first all-electronic stored program computer first run in 1948.
 Tucked away in the textiles section and often overlooked by computing enthusiasts is a 1910 Jacquard loom controlled by punched cards.

 See here for more information